 - One study in 1990 showed ink sketches of clean shaven, mustached, and bearded men to a group of 288 people in management positions.
 They found:

-- Bearded men were rated as more attractive, having better personality, more competent, and having greater composure than those who were clean-shaven.
+- Men with all styles of beards were rated as more attractive, having better personality, more competent, and having greater composure than those who were clean-shaven.